setrar/Jazzkell/examples/README.md

 ## :star: Running the examples in `ghci`

+### :b: Running while using the `Jazzkell` Source Code

+:bulb: Make sure you run `ghci` from the project root directory

 You can run 4 individual examples by loading them using their filenames in `ghci`

 - [ ] SimpleWalkingBass